Real Ulster Freedom Fighters

 The Real Ulster Freedom Fighters, otherwise known as the Real UFF, is a dissident loyalist paramilitary group in Northern Ireland.
 It was founded in early 2007 by former members of the Ulster Defence Association (UDA) /Ulster Freedom Fighters (UFF).
 They reportedly committed 24 attacks from 2009 to 2011 in County Antrim.
 They are believed to number fewer than 50 members.

+On 30 March 2023 a new 'Real Ulster Freedom Fighters' announced its formation.
+This movement also split from the UDA.